 Summary – Brakes on Digital Innovation in Germany

 For all these reasons, visions tend to be smaller in Germany.
 They are more designed to control risk than seizing exponential business opportunities.
 Thinking too small, not disruptive enough and too focused within an industry prohibits to compete with the digital global players that emerged with exponential business models, such as the Googles, Apples, Amazons, Airbnbs, Ubers, and so on out there.

-What keeps the brakes on the German innovation machine is the in-bred mindset and vertical tunnel vision with a focus more on products instead of customers, and the risk-avoidance and fear of applying digital technology to its full potential.
+What keeps the brakes on the German innovation machine is the inbred mindset and vertical tunnel vision with a focus more on products instead of customers, and the risk-avoidance and fear of applying digital technology to its full potential.
 It traps many German companies in a self-limiting disadvantage compared to American or Asian competitors, which prove more venturous, flexible and generally optimistic.

-The U.S., in particular, entrepreneurs come not only with a more flexible and optimistic mindset, but can also tap into unique startup eco-systems in place (Silicon Valley, Boston and NYC areas primarily) with easy access to bright minds, cross-pollination and venture capital.
+The U.S., in particular, entrepreneurs come not only with a more flexible and optimistic mindset but can also tap into unique startup eco-systems in place (Silicon Valley, Boston, and NYC areas primarily) with easy access to bright minds, cross-pollination and venture capital.

-There remains demand for physical, quality products in the future, such as the machinery, tools or cars we value today as Made in Germany, so the 1,500+ hidden champions look into a bright future.
+There remains a demand for physical, quality products in the future, such as the machinery, tools or cars we value today as Made in Germany, so the 1,500+ hidden champions look into a bright future.
 Their reluctance to embrace the digital age, however, and transform to embrace new digital business models, however, may steadily push them to the sidelines as industries and arenas change beyond their input or control.

 The pharmaceutical industry struggles with the fundamental changes of the healthcare systems worldwide.
 For many reasons, the traditional mindset and business models of the past are failing today.
 New approaches are needed for innovation “beyond the pill” to stay profitable and ahead of competitors.

 But how to change a large organization bottom up and from within?